kaby76/Trash/readme.md

 # Trash

 It's been
-50 years since Yacc was first developed, but we are still entering in grammars manually from books, still informally specifying programming languages, still hand-writing parsers (insisting that a hand-written parser is faster and better than a generated one--even if from a hand-tweaked template!), modifying the hand-written parser even before defining what the syntax is supposed to be, and still...still using Yacc!
+50 years since Yacc was first developed, but the state of development hasn't progressed that much: we are still entering in grammars manually from books, still informally specifying programming languages (now with online "user manuals"), still hand-writing parsers insisting that a hand-written parser is faster and better than a generated one--even if from a hand-tweaked template!), modifying the hand-written parser even before defining what the syntax is supposed to be, and still...still using Yacc!